Ear Health Central Otago Responds to Growing Need for Ear Care Services

 The leading ear care provider, which also operates in Wānaka and Queenstown, will open its purpose-built facility at 86 Centennial Avenue on Thursday, November 5.

 The Alexandra clinic will be the first clinic to operate three days a week – opening Tuesdays, Wednesdays and Thursdays – while the other clinics run once a week at the moment.

-Wānaka-based Ear Health Central Otago owner and registered nurse Shelley Simon and her colleague Karen Tippet, also a registered nurse, travel around the region every week to see patients.
+Wānaka-based Ear Health Central Otago owner and registered nurse Shelley Simon and her colleague Karen Tippet, a registered nurse, travel around the region every week to see patients.

 “Our new Alexandra clinic allows for more appointment availability, less wait time and possible same-day appointments for patients in Alexandra, Cromwell, Ranfurly and the wider Maniototo region,” Shelley says.

-It will feature state-of-the-art equipment, including a digital otoscope to show people inside their ears and enable quick referrals back to GPs, ENT specialists and audiologists, with files being able to be sent through in digital form.
+It will feature state-of-the-art equipment, including a digital otoscope to show people inside their ears and enable quick referrals back to GPs, ENT specialists and audiologists, with files sent through in digital form.
 Alexandra local Tanya Tobin is the clinic’s new receptionist.

-“The new equipment are items that, as a mobile unit, we could never have travelled with, which means we will be able to offer patients a more improved and comprehensive service,” she adds.
+“The new equipment is items that, as a mobile unit, we could never have travelled with, which means we will be able to offer patients a more improved and comprehensive service,” she adds.

 Alexandra was chosen as the centre for the clinic’s permanent base due to a growing number of patients requiring ear care from around the Central Otago region.

 The Alexandra clinic does mean that the Cromwell clinic, held once a week, will no longer operate.
 Cromwell patients will instead benefit from more appointment availability and reduced wait time in between bookings.

 “We are so excited to be able to welcome locals and patients to our new clinic,” Simon adds.
 “We are committed to the continual advancement of our services because good ear health is proven to benefit wellbeing and improve general health.
 We are passionate about ear care and believe people’s confidence doesn’t have to be impacted due to ear problems.”